Rohan5manza/content-ops-starter-2/content/pages/index.md

       To help students prepare for standardized AI tests in universities and provide support for AI hackathon prep.

+      To become a centralized place for **curating** AI models and innovations with detailed descriptions and documentation.

+      To start podcasts and study-with-me sessions.

+      To peer review other works and videos on AI for ensuring accuracy and correctness.
     actions: []
     media:
       altText: Unblock your team boost your time to production preview